haskell-gi/haskell-gi/README.md

 and some portions of gtk2hs.

-This version adds support for type conversions between different GObject derived instances and connecting callbacks to signals.
+This version adds support for type conversions between different GObject derived instances and for connecting callbacks to signals.